luxiangnk/Ulendo-Instruction/README.rst

 - Marlin Firmware:
 	 + Flash the modified Marlin firmware to the board on the printer.
-	 + You can follow the instruction from http://marlinfw.org/docs/basics/install_arduino.html
+	 + You can follow the instructions from http://marlinfw.org/docs/basics/install_arduino.html

 - Ulendo Software:
 	 + Download the “Raspbian Buster with desktop” from https://www.raspberrypi.org/downloads/raspbian/